Top 21 things to do and see in Haight-Ashbury, San Francisco

 Haight-Ashbury has a rich and colorful history of being Ground Zero of the hippie movement and counterculture in the 1960s and shot to fame during the 1967 Summer of Love.

 Browse some vintage shops and find something special.
-Check out Amoeba Music and find an old classic or new album, buy some tie dye clothing at Love on Haight.
+Check out Amoeba Music and, find an old classic or new album, buy some tie-dye clothing at Love on Haight.

-Eat at some popular restaurants, cafes and bars.
-Visit the nearby parks for some exercise and views of the SF city.
-I hope you have a great time exploring the unique Haight Ashbury neighborhood.
+Eat at some popular restaurants, cafes, and bars.
+Visit the nearby parks for some exercise and views of SF city.

 Visiting San Francisco?
 Check out my other posts on San Francisco!